 Well, for a few simple reasons:

-Autoflowering plants are smaller in size, but they don’t cut down on the yield, they are easier to grow, and they grow faster than regular plants.
+Autoflowering plants are smaller, but they don’t cut down on the yield, they are easier to grow, and they grow faster than regular plants.

 You will want only feminized seeds for this grow as male plants do not grow flowers.

 “Your plant is only as good as your soil.”

-I find this to be one of the biggest truths of weed growing.
+I find this to be one of the biggest truths of growing cannabis.

 Beginner growers often experience problems with their soil, such as malnutrition and over-watering.